 A few times per year, Dutch chemist chain Kruidvat offers its Trein Dagkaart (train day ticket) which allows unlimited travel for 1 person for a day on the entire Dutch rail network.
 Costing just €15.99 (or €14.99 each for 2 tickets; €13.99 each for 3+ tickets), it is valid for a period of 2 months and remains one of the great travel bargains of the Netherlands!

-The ticket is valid for 2nd class travel on NS Dutch Railways plus all other domestic Dutch train companies – Arriva, Breng, Connexxion, Syntus and Veolia.
+The Kruidvat day ticket is a disposable OV-chip card and is valid for 2nd class travel on NS Dutch Railways plus all other domestic Dutch train companies – Arriva, Breng, Connexxion and Syntus.
 Travel is also allowed on Intercity Direct and ICE International trains with the appropriate domestic supplement; it is NOT valid on the Thalys service.

-The current Kruidvat train day tickets are valid for 1 day’s travel on a Saturday or Sunday between 22 July and 22 October 2017.
-These are on sale only between 17-30 July 2017.
+The current Kruidvat train day tickets are valid for 1 day’s travel between 12 March and 13 May 2018.
+These are on sale only between 12-25 March 2018.

-Ticket vouchers can be bought at any Kruidvat store or online at kruidvat.nl.
-For online purchases there is a maximum of 8 tickets per client with payment only possible by iDeal (Dutch bank transfer).
-The voucher is delivered via email.
+Tickets can be bought at any Kruidvat store or online at kruidvat.nl.
+For online purchases there is a maximum of 10 tickets per client with payment possible by iDeal (Dutch bank transfer), Visa and Mastercard.

 Interesting Dutch train day ticket itineraries

 The best use of these tickets is to take long trips and/or make multiple stopovers during your travel day.
 An obvious use is to head out to some outlying Dutch cities such as Maastricht, Middelburg or Groningen.